 8. Keep it brief

-Don’t look at it like a presentation.
-Well, in the hands of the editor it can end up more like that.
-But in the interview it’s broken into very bite sized chunks, maybe that’s why we call them ‘sound bites’.
+Don’t look at your interview or testimonial video production as a slick presentation.
+Well, in the hands of the editor, it can end up more like that.
+But in the interview, it’s broken into very bite-sized chunks, maybe that’s why we call them ‘sound bites’.
 The shorter and more to the point, the easier it is to edit.
 So the better.
 What the editor is looking for is brevity and clarity.
 Stick to the point, and once you’ve made it, end the sentence.
-Then move on to the nest question.
+Then move on to the next question.
 It is not like a normal conversation, you can repeat the point (try it) in a different way if you want, and if you didn’t cover all the bases the interviewer will coax a little more out of you.
 Caveat: as we everything… within reason!

 9. Keep the language simple

 Don’t get too bogged down with industry jargon or the big buzzwords.
 For one they will date.
 But this is really to say don’t stress yourself out trying to remember these things, and then tie yourself in knots as you stumble all over it.
 Just be yourself, you have been asked to do this for a good reason – because they like and trust who you are – and the worst thing you can do is come across as fake or overly practiced.
 The other issue of course, is alienating the large percentage of the viewership who will have no idea what you’re talking about!

 10. End your thoughts